 Because of the MoneyHero Group's substantial operations in Hong Kong and given that (i) the PRC government has significant oversight and authority over the conduct of business in Hong Kong generally and (ii) there are significant risks and uncertainties regarding the enforcement of PRC laws and regulations as the laws, rules and regulations in the PRC can change quickly with little advance notice, PRC laws, rules and regulations could become applicable to the MoneyHero Group's business in Hong Kong, and the MoneyHero Group could become subject to such oversight, discretion or control, including over overseas offerings of securities and/or foreign investments, its operations may be materially and adversely affected, PubCo's ability to offer or continue to offer securities to investors may be significantly limited or completely hindered, and the value of PubCo's securities could significantly decline or become worthless, which would materially affect the interests of the MoneyHero Group's investors.
 Furthermore, while the MoneyHero Group does not believe the recent statements and regulatory actions by the PRC government and regulatory authorities in Hong Kong, such as those related to data security or anti-monopoly concerns have had any impact on it, could have a significant impact on the MoneyHero Group's ability to conduct its business, accept foreign investments, or seek or maintain listing on Nasdaq or another U.S. or foreign stock exchange.
-Any actions by the PRC government or regulatory authorities in Hong Kong could significantly limit or completely hinder PubCo's ability to offer or regulatory authorities in Hong Kong could significantly limit or completely hinder PubCo's ability to offer or continue to offer securities to investors and cause the value of PubCo's securities to significantly limit or completely hinder PubCo's ability to offer or continue to offer securities to investors and cause the value of PubCo's securities to significantly limit or become worthless.
+Any actions by the PRC government or regulatory authorities in Hong Kong to exert more oversight and control over offerings that are conducted overseas by, and/or foreign investment in, issuers that are based in Mainland China or Hong Kong could significantly limit or completely hinder PubCo's ability to offer or continue to offer securities to investors and cause the value of PubCo's securities to significantly decline or become worthless.